test-results-reporter/test-results-reporter.github.io/docs/targets/chat.md

 ---
 tags:
-  - microsoft teams
+  - google chat
-  - teams
+  - chat
 ---

-# Teams
+# Chat

-Microsoft Teams is a communication platform.
-To send reports to a teams channel, we need to create a incoming webhook url.
-Follow this [docs](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) to create one.
+Chat is a communication platform from Google.
+To send reports to a chat space, we need to create a incoming webhook url.
+Follow this [docs](https://developers.google.com/chat/how-tos/webhooks#create_a_webhook) to create one.

 ## Arguments

 #### > url (string)

-Incoming webhook url from teams.
+Incoming webhook url from chat.

 #### > publish (string) _(optional)_

-Type of report to be published to the teams channel.
+Type of report to be published to the chat channel.

 - test-summary _(default)_
 - test-summary-slim